SnehaEkka/hands-on-ML/03-clustering/README.md

 ## Objective

-This exercise applies unsupervised learning techniques—specifically k-means and hierarchical clustering—to weekly stock return and trading features from five major entertainment/media companies (NFLX, DIS, WBD, FOX, PARAA) for the year 2022.
+This exercise applies unsupervised learning techniques, specifically k-means and hierarchical clustering, to weekly stock returns and trading features from five major entertainment/media companies (NFLX, DIS, WBD, FOX, PARAA) for the year 2022.
 The goal is to segment weeks with similar behavior, uncover patterns, and identify periods of unusual activity or outliers in real financial time-series data.

+## Skills Demonstrated

+- Feature extraction and engineering from raw time-series stock data
+- Standardization and preprocessing for clustering
+- Application and interpretation of both k-means and hierarchical clustering
+- Outlier/anomaly detection in unsupervised settings
+- Visualization and business interpretation of cluster results

+## Tools Used

+- **Programming:** Python (pandas, numpy, yfinance)
+- **Clustering Methods:** scikit-learn (KMeans, AgglomerativeClustering)
+- **Visualization:** matplotlib, seaborn, scipy (dendrograms)
+- **Notebook Environment:** Jupyter/Colab

 ## Summary of Work